 Before we dig into the full analysis, here are the main reasons why getting listed in a directory might be worth the investment:

 Let’s face it, the underlying reason to be listing in a business directory is to get more sales.
 If a business directory can achieve all of that, then it’s a great online marketing tool worth using.
 Tr

 We really believe listing on business directories is much less relevant to SEO and their ability to help you with your SEO in Australia is limited.
 In 2020 link building should be more than ever focussed on quality not quantity.
 Having said this, listing a few good high quality profiles can help raise your website rankings across your chosen keywords.

 Most people with some knowledge of SEO know that links help to improve rankings.
 But what about Business listings?

 One of the main ranking factors for Google Places is something called citations.
 A citation is when an external website, such as a local business directory, includes your business’s address and it exactly matches the address on your business website.
 The important thing to remember is to keep all the details entered across listings consistent with your google my business page and your website.
 This creates trust with Google that your business is indeed located in the specified location and offers the services you are selling.
 Read more on why local citations matter.

 How many Australia Business Directories should you submit to?

-Unless you are listing on service marketplaces like expertEasy, Oneflare and Service Seeking then you only really want to both with the top directories.
+Well, less than you may have in the past, unless you are listing on service marketplaces like expertEasy, Oneflare and Service Seeking then you only really want to list with the top directories.
 You’ll come across other articles listing 50, 100 or even 250 Australian business directory websites.
-They will waste your time or even damage your Google ranking, here is why:
+Listing on all will waste your time or even damage your Google ranking, here is why:

 - The websites have no traffic or value, some are even de-indexed by search engines